Cross-paper relevance

 • Provides independent assurance to Parliament that public money was spent as authorised

 Key limitation: CAG cannot disallow expenditure or recover money — it can only report irregularities.
 Executive action follows based on Parliamentary committee recommendations.
+The CAG has no power to enforce its findings.

 Relationship with Parliamentary Committees